SolarFlower-Vikasa/SunFlower/README.md

 # SunFlower
 # Solar Tracker Code for Vikasa

-Solar Tracking Code for Vikasa

-Written and Developed by Zachary Switzer copyright February 14th 2018.
-Duplication or modification of this code can only be used for educational or non-profit projects, or for any projects with the original developer's (Zach Switzer) consent.

-Program Background:

 Vikasa translates to the opening or closing of a flower in Sanskrit, and is a project developed at the George Washington University by Zach Switzer, Ali Ahmed, Feng (Jason) Xiang, Aaron Patron, and Jacari Matthews.
 It is a